 About Dr. Chen

-He has given about 30 keynote addresses nationally and internationally.
-He has served on many expert panels including the U.S. Institute of Medicine (IOM) Committee on Physical Activity and Physical Education in the School Environment.
+Dr. Chen and his graduate students have been active in publishing their research outcomes.
+They have published dozens research articles in top-tier scholarly journals and made over 100 scholarly presentations at national and international scientific conferences.
+Dr. Chen has served on many expert panels including the U.S. Institute of Medicine (IOM) Committee on Physical Activity and Physical Education in the School Environment.
 Dr. Chen is an Active Fellow of the U.S. National Academy of Kinesiology and a Research Fellow of SHAPE–America.

-He received his Bachelor of Education degree from Nanjing Teachers University of China and Master of Education degree from the Shanghai University of Sport in China.
+Dr. Chen received his Bachelor of Education degree from Nanjing Teachers University and Master of Education degree from the Shanghai University of Sport in China.
 He completed his Ph.D. study at the University of Maryland – College Park, U.S.A.

 Scholarly & Professional Keywords

 Physical literacy, physical education curriculum, concept-based physical education, physical activity motivation, learning in physical education, physical activity and skill assessment, physical activity program evaluation

 (G notates to graduate advisee at the time of work, V notates to visiting scholar mentored)

 - Chen, A., & WangG, Y. (2017).
 The role of interest in physical education: A review of research evidence.
 Journal of Teaching in Physical Education, 36, 313-322. https://doi.org/10.1123/jtpe.2017-0033